-Sales revenues have increased quarter over quarter as a result of the Company's mergers and acquisitions activity and organic growth across all markets.
-The Company has opened 21 dispensaries since Q2 2018, expanded wholesale programs in six states and released new product offerings, all of which have contributed to steady sales growth over the last 24 months.
-In line with expanding regulatory programs, the Company expects consistent future sales growth across its existing retail footprint, and as new dispensaries are opened in key markets including Florida, Massachusetts, New Jersey and Nevada.
+Sales revenue has increased quarter over quarter as a result of the Company's mergers and acquisitions as well as continued organic growth through retail, wholesale, and delivery channels across the states where the Company operates.
+The Company has opened 19 dispensaries since Q4 2018, increased cultivation capacity, expanded its wholesale and delivery programs, and has released new product offerings, all of which have contributed to consistent sales growth.
+The Company expects revenue to continue to grow as new dispensaries are opened in key markets including Florida, Massachusetts, New Jersey, and Nevada and as open and operating dispensaries continue to experience increased store traffic.

-The Company continues to experience net losses each quarter.
-During the fourth quarter of 2019, the first quarter of 2020, and the second quarter of 2020, the Company recognized total impairment charges to goodwill of \$234,284, \$199,364, and \$Nil, respectively.
+The Company continues to recognize net losses each quarter.
+During the last four quarters, the Company recognized total impairment charges to goodwill and intangible assets of \$234,284, \$199,364, \$Nil, and \$4,100, respectively.
 No impairment loss was recognized in the preceding quarters of 2019 or during 2018.
-The Company has implemented cost reduction measures during the second quarter of 2020, which decreased many of its operating expenses.
-This is in contrast to the preceding quarters, where increasing employee headcount, a growing asset base, and expanded operations, resulting mainly from the February 5, 2019 acquisition of MPX, caused an increase in operating expenses such as salaries and employee benefits, depreciation and amortization expense, and other general and administrative expenses.
-Also, although no additional long-term debt was issued during 2020, the Company's reliance on debt financing in 2018 and 2019 resulted in the recognition of higher accretion and interest expense quarter over quarter in 2018 and 2019 and contributed to net losses over the last eight quarters.
+Net losses each quarter are also attributable to increased salaries and employee benefits, depreciation and amortization charges and other general and administrative expenses largely due to the MPX Acquisition.
+The Company has also recognized accretion and interest expenses from its debt arrangements, which have contributed to net losses over the last eight quarters.